Router Security Test Your DNS Servers Website by

 The websites below reveal the DNS servers being used by the web browser you use to view them.
 They are not specific to any one DNS provider.

-Learn Your Current DNS Servers - Specific Providers
+Learn Your Current DNS Servers - Specific Testers top

 The web pages below are from DNS providers and test whether their system is actually being used.
 They are a health/sanity check that confirms things are correctly configured.
 If you use one of these DNS providers, their customized test is preferable to the above generic tests.
 Again, DNS needs to be tested in every web browser on your computing device.